 Often, excess heat accumulates faster than it is expelled.
 This causes the electrolyte in the battery to turn from a liquid into a gas.
 As the gas expands, it increases the internal pressure in the battery faster than it can be vented.

-Preventing Thermal Runaway in Batteries
+Preventing BESS Thermal Runaway

 If there is intervention at this point and the abuse factor stops, this can prevent thermal runaway.
 However, if the separator in the battery is damaged, the positive and negative sides of the battery start mixing.
-The cracking of the separator causes smoke, which signals that failure is imminent and thermal runaway occurs.
+The cracking of the separator causes smoke, which signals that failure is imminent and thermal runaway in BESS occurs.

-Thermal Runaway: Dangers, Containment And Prevention
+Thermal Runaway Containment And Prevention

 Unfortunately, thermal runaway can happen very quickly and for many different reasons, causing extremely high temperatures and fires that are difficult to extinguish.